 Trust AC

-Plan single-room or multi-room comfort with clear assumptions before a final review.
+Plan single-room or multi-room comfort with clear assumptions before a final check.

 Wall-mounted air conditioning unit in a bright home room

-Home reviewShow the room, not just the unit.
+Home checkShow the room, not just the unit.

 Show the room, not just the unit.